austinjhunt/jerrywestonmize/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.53.0 - 2024-06-25 =
+* Updated: npm dependencies;
+* Improved: Processing Captcha image;
+* Improved: Search for post notification history items now return updated results;
+* Improved: Newsletter social icons style and images;
+* Improved: MailPoet form editor button styles;
+* Fixed: Update abandoned cart email task status;
+* Fixed: link to Setup abandoned cart email from homepage.

+= 4.52.0 - 2024-06-17 =
+* Updated: composer dependencies;
+* Updated: Gutenberg dependencies;
+* Improved: sender domain authentication screen contains more information;
+* Improved: display API connection error notice in more places;
+* Fixed: displaying product discounts in product block;
+* Fixed: display correct time for scheduled newsletters;
+* Fixed: removed WordPress Users list from lists to import to.

+= 4.51.2 - 2024-06-11 =
+* Added: an error message when ping is not working;
+* Added: a notice when switching to Creator plan with MailPoet Sending Service active;
+* Added: an error message when cron is disabled;
+* Added: an error message for invalid API endpoints;
+* Improved: an error message when sending through MailPoet Sending Service on a Creator plan;
+* Improved: an error message when sending a campaign from an unauthorized sender domain;
+* Changed: Twitter to X in email editor social icons block;
+* Fixed: potential error when throttling subscriptions signups;
+* Fixed: WooCommerce customers sync breaks when there is an order without a customer.

+= 4.51.1 - 2024-06-03 =
+* Updated: composer dependencies;
+* Improved: added URL validator when inserting link in email blocks.

 = 4.51.0 - 2024-05-27 =
 * Fixed: marking plugin as incompatible with WooCommerce HPOS on multisite;